ASPLes/libaxl/py-axl/doc/node.rst

       :param node: the new node to be removed from current holding document
       :type  node: :class:`axl.Node`

+   .. method:: set_empty ()

+      Allows to clear all content set inside a particular node.

    .. attribute:: name

       (Read only attribute) (String) Allows to get the node name.